pingidentity/pingidentity-devops-getting-started/10-docker-standalone/README.md

 ```

 ### docker-cleanup.sh
-Used to cleanup the docker indiviudal containers.
+Used to cleanup the Docker individual containers.

 ```
 Usage: ./docker-cleanup.sh { container name } [ --force ]